Sending mail outside the European Union (EU)

 Getting your parcel through customs

-When sending packets or parcels outside the European Union (EU), make sure they are presented with the right forms.
+When sending parcels outside the European Union (EU), make sure they are presented with the right forms.
 This makes it easier for the destination country’s customs service to process and far less likely they will be returned to you.
 We recommend you add your name and address to the top left hand corner of your package.
 This will enable us to return your package should overseas customs authorities refuse it entry into their country.

 - Customs declaration forms

 - How to complete declaration forms for commercial mail